-DMS affirms its role in providing the infrastructure and the foundational support to promote and administer Governor Scott's priorities.
+DMS affirms its role in providing the infrastructure and the foundational support to promote and administer Governor DeSantis' priorities.
 Through programs and processes, DMS provides support functions to state and local governments so these entities can focus solely on their core missions and the Governor's priorities.
-The department is advancing the Governor's agenda of reducing the size and fiscal burden of government through initiatives to make government more efficient and cost effective.
+The department is advancing the Governor's agenda of reducing the size and fiscal burden of government through initiatives to make government more efficient and cost-effective.

-Governor Scott's Priorities
+Governor DeSantis' Priorities